 Master of Education in Comparative and Global Education

-The Master of Education in Comparative and Global Education is a 30-hour program consisting of 18 hours of core courses through the Department of Curriculum and Instruction and 12 hours of electives in a concentrated field.
-The core courses are designed from an educational policy foundations perspective to help students develop the ability to interpret knowledge within its historical, philosophical, cultural, and social contexts.
-The elective fields include higher education, political science, sociology, community health, kinesiology, instructional technology, and international literacy.
-Other elective fields would be considered in order to meet the needs and interests of students.
+The Master of Education in Comparative and Global Education is a 30-hour program consisting of 18 hours of core courses through the School of Teaching and Learning and 12 hours of electives in a field of concentration.
+Core courses are designed from an educational policy foundations perspective to help students develop the ability to interpret knowledge within historical, philosophical, cultural, and social contexts.
+Fields of concentration can include: higher education, political science, sociology, community health, kinesiology, instructional technology, and teaching English to speakers of other languages.
+Other fields of concentration can be considered to meet the needs and interests of students.
 The program will prepare students for variety of opportunities, such as:

-- teaching and conducting research in philosophical, historical, cultural, race, gender, ethnic and comparative studies;
+- teaching and conducting research in global comparative studies;

-- acting as specialists for United States and global programs, non-governmental agencies, and multilateral and bilateral technical assistance agencies in a variety of endeavors; and
+- acting as specialists for United States and global programs, non-governmental agencies, and multilateral and bilateral technical assistance agencies in a variety of roles; and

 - engaging in analysis of educational policy issues in the United States and in other areas of the world.